-February is here again with its usual load of advertising adrenaline, the American Super Bowl among its most prominent events, possibly overshadowed by Elon Musk’s stunt launching his Tesla into outer space.
+February is here again with its usual load of advertising adrenaline, the American Super Bowl among its most prominent events, with airtime costs increasing to new record prices.
+The same inflationary move is taking hold of advertising’s new baby, influencer marketing, while online display ads seem to be marred by click fraud costing the industry over 6.5 billion dollars.
 More than ever this asks the question: where is advertising taking us?

 This change has put participation at the heart of our lives.
 We all participate by uploading pictures, publishing videos, writing comments, evaluating services, liking brands, tagging photos, in a word: publishing pieces of ourselves, of what we like, what we want, who we are, how we live, what we read, who we go out with, where and when, ….
 Not in the least by feeding our profiles on Facebook, by searching for keywords on Google or by putting our CVs online on LinkedIn or sending snaps.
 Doing so, we have moved from being consumers of contents to becoming content producers as well, at least in part, at least part of our lives.

 This is a societal shift that marketing communication cannot ignore.
 Brands are no longer the driver, they are sharing the driver’s seat with every single person in their audience, whether they like it or not, whether they even only realise it or not.
 At the same time, the load of data we share online gives advertisers a granular knowledge of who we are, what/when/where we do things, what we like, in what context.
 This big data, when leveraged by algorithms, provides advertisers and marketers with a never-before seen power over consumers and citizens.
 This is also the focus of our LIVErtising course.